The 'first Porsche'

 As the Whittlecreek and Eaton St Torpid Heritage Railway is unlikely to afford a working showman's engine then a bit of 'substitution' is called for.
 How about the main parts of a 'portable engine' – but not the wheels – with a generator bolted on?
 If that was secured to a trailer then a replica of the 'first Porsche' could still be electric powered without worrying about battery capacity.
 Well, if there are diesel-electric locos then a heritage railway with ambitions to be the quirkiest railway in the world should pioneer the revival of steam-electric motive power (first pioneered in the 1890s by Jean Jacques Heilmann).
 Yes there are easier options – and Porches' own hybrid petrol/electric vehicle would be one of them.
 But where's the fun in that?

 Fairly obviously this will be a scratchbuilt project.
-And the first time the Jackdaw Works has taken on the fiddly bits of getting the gears between the motor and axle to work correctly.
+The Jackdaw Works design team have had various thoughts about 'the fiddly bits' viz. getting the gears between the motor and axle to work correctly.
 And then there is the need to make the steam-powered generator appear to work… The reality is that the 'generator' will be a small motor, driving the flywheel and thence the piston and linkages.
-Lots of fiddly bits to get
+Lots to get

 Getting the details more-or-less right was helped by masses of photos of traction engines and their ilk being restored on the Road Steam web site.
 Must admit the management were left wondering just how much of the original is left after such restorations – seemingly not much more than the nameplate!
 And that, of course, has oft been said about the Flying Scotsman…

 Expected completion of the steam-electric replica of the first Porsche is sometime in the indefinite future.
 Maybe.

 about latest news events locations

 rolling stock W&ESTHR Engineering suppliers The Management

 recommended listening OutingAdvisor reviews sitemap

 This website does not gather or store any visitor information.